jglanz/AMD_OC_Ryzen/README.md

 - Backup the config files before starting.
 - Open both files you're to copy between.
-- Highlight and copy the old SMBIOS section (PlatformInfo) that has your working SNs, etc.
+- Highlight and copy the old SMBIOS section (_PlatformInfo_) that has your working SNs, etc.
 - Go to the new config file that has a SMBIOS with no SNs and highlight its PlatformInfo section.
 - Do a paste, which leaves you with a file like the one shown in the image below.
 - Delete the PlatformInfo section marked "PlatformInfo" (highlight and press the delete key).
-- Highlight and click into the remaining section marked "PlatformInfo 2", editing out the space and 2 (" 2").
+- Highlight and click into the remaining section marked _PlatformInfo 2_, editing out the space and 2 (" 2").
 - Then save the file.

 ![Test Image 6](Images/OC_copy.jpg)